Modern Slavery Act Transparency Statement

 Our Supply Chain

-The suppliers of components for SE products sold in the UK are located in Malaysia and Singapore, while those of SII are based in Japan and Hong Kong.
+The suppliers of components for SE products sold in the UK are located in Malaysia and Singapore, while those of the SII Group are based in Japan, Hong Kong and China.
 The most frequently procured goods include metal parts and circuit components.
-The number of suppliers for SE and SII is 900 and 1,200 respectively.
+The number of suppliers for SE and the SII Group is 900 and 1,100 respectively.

 Clocks and electronic dictionaries, which occupy only a small share in the total turnover of Seiko UK Ltd. are supplied by SEIKO CLOCK (Hong Kong) Ltd. and Seiko Solutions Inc.

 Article 5 of "Action Guidelines for Corporate Ethics" of Seiko Holdings Corporation requires all executives and employees to "respect fundamental human rights and individual personalities" and to "strive to realize an environment that is healthy and safe, free from unfair discrimination and harassment."